 Bring them Gifts

 Warning – this could foster more challenging behavior.
-You should only use this as a result of good behavior.
+It would be best if you only used this as a result of good behavior.
 There should be a reason, such as:

 Here is a gift, because you did an awesome job at…[fill in the blank].